 Students can apply to enroll in one of 5 different Life Sciences Programs:

-Students in an Honours Life Sciences Program are required to complete 4 core courses:
+Students in an Honours Life Sciences Program are required to complete the following core courses:

 In this course, students practice skills around hypothesis testing and data analysis.
 Students are introduced to skills essential to science literacy and numeracy and are invited to practice these skills in small tutorial environments.
 The theme of the course is Stem Cell Biology.